The Policy Paper – Sixteen Pillars: Evolving the Good Friday Agreement

 Parallel Referenda

-Referenda are held simultaneously in Northern Ireland and the Republic, aligned with the Good Friday/Belfast Agreement.
-Provision may be made for a supermajority threshold (55–60%).
+Referenda are held in Northern Ireland and the Republic in accordance with the Good Friday/Belfast Agreement.
+Thresholds and procedures are determined through the constitutional process.

 Civic Forums and Deliberation

-Island-wide assemblies, modelled on Citizens’ Assemblies, facilitate public hearings, workshops, and regional consultations.
+Island-wide assemblies facilitate public hearings, workshops, and regional consultation.

 Structured Inclusion